R. Bindu

-R. Bindu is an Indian politician of CPI(M), who serves as Minister for Higher Education and Social Justice, Government of Kerala.
+R. Bindu (born 31 May 1967), is an Indian politician of CPI(M), who served as Minister for Higher Education and Social Justice, Government of Kerala from 2021 to 2026.

 Early life and education

 Bindu was born in 1967 as the daughter of N. Radhakrishnan and K. K. Shanthakumari.
 She completed her education in Irinjalakkuda Girls' High School, St. Joseph's College, Irinjalakuda, and JNU Delhi.
 She holds a MA in English Literature and an MPhil and PhD.
 Bindu entered social activities through student politics.

 Career

 Bindu is a former Mayor of the Thrissur Municipal Corporation, Kerala.
 She is the first woman minister from Thrissur district.
 She is also the first woman MLA from Irinjalakuda constituency.
 Bindu was the Vice Principal and Head of English Department at Sree Kerala Varma College, Thrissur.
 She was the member of the senate and syndicate of the Calicut University.
 She is the central committee member of AIDWA and also has close association with All India Democratic Women's Association.

 Bindu is married to A. Vijayaraghavan, former parliamentarian and Former Secretary of the CPI(M) Kerala State Committee.